 "Therefore, while each church must reach its own conclusions and take its own legal and other advice required, this may well be the most appropriate structure for the vast majority of Baptist churches in Scotland"

-We have collected together a list of some relevant documents for you to consider:-
+We have collected together a list of some relevant documents here:-